The Applied Math Concentration Requirements: 14-15 courses.

 - The Honors requirement can alternatively be satisfied via a modeling project, undertaken in AM 91r, in which a mathematical analysis of a problem is undertaken.
 A paper describing the project must be turned in to the concentration for evaluation by the end of the semester in which the AM 91r is completed.

-The Committee on Undergraduate Studies in Applied Mathematics votes the level of English honors to be recommended (Honors, High Honors, Highest Honors).
+The Committee on Undergraduate Studies in Applied Mathematics votes the level of English honors to be recommended (No Honors, Honors, High Honors, Highest Honors).
 A thesis is required for High or Highest honors, or for Honors with a GPA below the concentration GPA cutoff for honors without a thesis.
-Recommendations for the level of honors depend on the grade average in the courses included in the final plan of study, the rigor of the overall record, and the completion and evaluation of a senior thesis.
+For thesis writers, recommendations for the level of honors depend on the grade average in the courses included in the final plan of study, the rigor of the overall record, and the completion and evaluation of the senior thesis.

 Students with sufficient advanced placement credit to qualify for advanced standing may graduate with a bachelor’s and master’s degree in four years.
-Any student considering this option should discuss requirements with our Office of Academic Programs (Pierce 110) or with the Concentration Advisors.
+Any student considering this option should discuss requirements with our Office of Academic Programs or with the Concentration Advisors.

 The secondary field in Mathematical Sciences is jointly sponsored by the the Mathematics Department and the Applied Mathematics concentration.
 Students are required to take four courses in either Mathematics, Applied Mathematics, or Statistics of which at most two can be in Statistics.
 The Mathematics and Applied Mathematics courses must be numbered 104 or higher; Statistics courses must be numbered 110 or higher.